robertsogbatyan/glowing-waffle/README.md

 For global state management Context API was used as there's mainly simple read/write operations needed.
 For server state management Redux(Toolkit) was used as we can separate the data manipulation logic in the reducers.
 Personally, I find it easier to read and debug code with the one-way data flow provided by Redux.

+## Shared components

+Standard components with no domain logic are added to shared components directory.
+Storybook is integrated so it's easier to develop them in an isolated environment and later move to separate UI components module.

 ## Consistency in code style